 Of course, there are also many plants that will thrive in more than six to eight hours of daily sun.
 These are well suited to handle dry growing conditions once they become established.
 Regardless of the type of full sun plants you choose, a two- to three-inch layer of mulch will help conserve soil moisture and keep the roots cool.

-Plants that prefer full sun is by far the largest group you will encounter.
-The vast majority of flowering annuals and perennials will enjoy full sun, provided their moisture requirements are met.
+Plants that prefer full sun are by far the largest group of plants you will encounter.
+The vast majority of flowering annuals and perennials need full sun provided their moisture requirements are met.
 Vegetable gardens also are generally best positioned in the very sunniest location you can find, although a few vegetables and herbs (mostly the leafy types) will tolerate some shade.

 The terms partial (or part) sun and partial (or part) shade are often used interchangeably to mean four to six hours of sun exposure each day, preferably in the cooler hours of the morning.
 However, there is a subtle difference:

-- If a plant is listed as the partial sun, greater emphasis is put on its receiving at least the minimal sun requirements of four to six hours.
+- If a plant is listed as requiring partial sun, greater emphasis is put on its receiving at least the minimal sun requirements of four to six hours.
 These plants need several hours of sun to set flowers and fruits but are not as fussy as the sun worshippers that need a full day of sun.
-You may need to experiment to find the ideal spot in your garden for plants listed as the partial sun.
-If the plants you've tucked into a partially shady garden aren't flowering or growing up to expectations, it is probably because they need more direct sunlight.
+You might need to experiment to find the ideal spot in your garden for plants listed as the partial sun.
+If the plants you've tucked into a part sun garden aren't flowering or growing up to expectations, it is probably because they need more direct sunlight.